chrisbalak/chrisbalak.github.io/_pages/about.md

   - /about.html
 ---

-Chris Balak is a Ph.D. student in the Biomedical Sciences Graduate Program at UCSD School of Medicine.
+Chris is a Ph.D. student in the Biomedical Sciences Graduate Program at UCSD School of Medicine.

 Biography:
 ------
-Chris graduated from Arizona State University in 2014 with a Bachelor of Science in Genetics, Cell, and Developmental Biology.
-His undergraduate research at the Translational Genomics Research Institute (TGen) with Dr. Lisa Baumbach-Reardon focused on the UBA1 gene in X-linked Spinal Muscular Atrophy and biochemical characterization of mutations which lead to the disorder.
-After graduation, he spent four years working as a research associate in the lab of Dr. Matt Huentelman and the Center for Rare Childhood Disorders (C4RCD) with Vinodh Narayanan, M.D., carrying out broad sequencing studies in families with rare neurodevelopmental disorders.
+Chris graduated from Arizona State University with a Bachelor of Science in Genetics, Cell, and Developmental Biology.
+His undergraduate research with Dr. Lisa Baumbach-Reardon at the Translational Genomics Research Institute (TGen) focused on the UBA1 gene and X-linked Spinal Muscular Atrophy, specifically the characterization of mutations which lead to the disorder.
+After graduation, he spent four years working as a research associate in the lab of Dr. Matt Huentelman and the Center for Rare Childhood Disorders (C4RCD) with Vinodh Narayanan, M.D., carrying out broad sequencing studies in families with rare neurological disorders.
 <br/>
 <br/>
-Starting his graduate training at University of California San Diego, Chris’s spent research rotations focused in molecular genetics in the context of neurological disorders as well as downstream computational analysis.
-This included training rotations in research labs including Chris Glass, MD, PhD and Gene Yeo, PhD.
+Starting his graduate training at University of California San Diego, Chris’s spent research rotations focused in molecular and computational genetics/epigenetics in the context of neurological disorders.
+This included training rotations in the research labs of Chris Glass, MD, PhD, Gene Yeo, PhD, and Graham McVicker at the Salk Institute.
 <br/>
 <br/>
-Currently, Chris is interested in gene regulation and expression, neuroepigenetics, and how non-coding genetic variation contributes to neurological disease.
+Currently, Chris is interested in gene regulation and expression, neuroepigenetics, and how non-coding pathogenic variation contributes to altered chromatin landscapes in neurological diseases.

 UCSD Biomedical Sciences Graduate Program (BMS)
 ------